 Napa Dog Bite Lawyer

-According to the Centers for Disease and Control Prevention (CDC), dog bites are a greater health issue for children than whooping cough, mumps, and measles combined.
-Injuries from dog bites occur more often than injuries from bike accidents, skateboards, or mopeds.
+According to the Centers for Disease Control and Prevention (CDC), dog bites are a greater health issue for children than whooping cough, mumps, and measles combined.
+Injuries from dog bites occur more often than bike accidents, skateboards, or mopeds.

 If you or a family member has sustained severe dog bite injuries in Napa or the surrounding area, you may be entitled to pursue monetary compensation to cover your damages.
 Call our skilled injury lawyers at (707) 564-1900 for a free consultation.Why Do Dogs Bite?

 It's essential to understand why dog bites occur to prevent them from happening and ensure your safety.
 Some common reasons include: